fmerg/istor/README.md

                 https://check.torproject.org/torbulkexitlist
+  --dbname      Name of local database (default: tornodes) --dbuser      Database user (default: postgres) --force       If with create, overwrite existing database with the same
+                name (default: false)
-  --dbname      Name of local database (default: tornodes) --dbuser      Database user (default: postgres) --no-populate Do not populate database upon creation (default: false) --torify      Torify connection to exit nodes URL (default: false) --remote      When combined with "number" or "all", derive
+  --no-populate Do not populate database upon creation (default: false) --torify      Torify connection to exit nodes URL (default: false) --remote      When combined with "number" or "all", derive info from the
-                info from the current public list of exit nodes instead of quering the database
+                list of currently advertised Tor exit nodes instead of quering the local database.

 Examples
   $ tornodes create